-The Migrant Education Program (MEP), or Title I, Part C of the No Child Left Behind Act of 2001 (soon to be the Every Student Succeeds Act) is carried out in the state of Indiana by the Indiana Department of Education, through Migrant Regional Centers located throughout the state.
+The Indiana Migrant Education Program administers a supplemental educational program for the children of migratory agricultural farm workers in Indiana.
+As part of this program and Title I, Part C of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act of 2015, is carried out in the state of Indiana by the Indiana Department of Education, through Migrant Regional Centers located throughout the state.

-If you have any questions about the Migrant Education Program or how to support your students, you may contact the MRC for your area or the Indiana Department of Education at 317-234-6868.
+If you have any questions about the Migrant Education Program or how to support your students, you may contact the MRC for your area or the Indiana Department of Education.

 Categorical Eligibility for Free Meals and Textbooks